What Is Typical Commission for Land Sales?

 You generally have a better chance of negotiating lower fees for selling land if you meet the following criteria:

-You can negotiate a lower commission by making your land more appealing to buyers.
-Feick, the real estate professional based in Ohio, suggests that clearing the land of debris and ensuring paths are accessible can significantly increase its attractiveness.
+• You make your land more appealing to buyers.
+Real estate professional Shannon Feick suggests clearing the land of debris and ensuring paths are accessible to significantly increase its attractiveness.

 2. Land type may affect your rate